tradenity/camerastore-python-flask-sample/README.md

 This is a demonstration of using Tradenity SDK with Flask to build ecommerce web application

-To run it on your local machine
+To run it on your local machine:

 ## Prerequisites